pcdv/flak/README.md

 Here is the obligatory [HelloWorld](https://github.com/pcdv/flak/blob/master/flak-examples/src/main/java/flak/examples/HelloWorld.java) application.

-This is the minimal set of dependencies needs to be included in `build.gradle`.
+Here is the minimal set of dependencies needs to be included in `build.gradle`.
 If you want to download jars by hand, you can find them [here](https://bintray.com/paulcdv/maven).